BioHouse Learning Community

 If you’re interested in the scientific study of living things – whether it’s plants, animals, health, microbiology, evolution, neurobiology, soil, food genetics, bioenergy, or anything else biological — BioHouse can nurture your passion for science and connect you to other young scientists.
-Along with your BioHouse community, you can explore majors and careers, meet researchers on campus, find out about the latest discoveries and issues in biology, and learn what’s on the cutting edge.
+Along with your BioHouse community, you’ll explore majors & careers, meet campus researchers, find out about discoveries & issues in biology, and learn what’s on the cutting edge.

 How to Join

-- Select the BioHouse Learning Community as your top choice when you submit your hall preferences in My UW Housing
+- Rank the BioHouse Learning Community first when you submit your hall preferences in My UW Housing.

 Seminar